Sv443-Network/SvCoreLib/docs.md

 - The first code block of each feature tells you about the parameters of the function / method and what type of value it returns.
     - Each parameter name is followed by a colon and then a type name (for example `parameter: string`).
     - If the colon is prefixed by a question mark, this parameter is optional (for example: `parameter?: string`).
     - Everything after the colon or question mark is not needed for actually interfacing with the library.
-It is merely for documentation purposes.
+It is merely there to tell you of which type a parameter should be.
-- Most features have a code example which is collaped by default and can be expanded by clicking on it (it also tells you to do so).
+- Most features have a code example which is collapsed by default and can be expanded by clicking on it.
 - Note that the code examples in this documentation are written in CommonJS.
     - If you use TypeScript, see import instructions in the [usage section](#usage) and modify the other code accordingly.
-- All code examples don't require installing any third party packages.
+- All code examples don't require installing any third party packages (excluding SCL's dependencies which should get auto-installed).
 All of the used packages are natively included in Node.js.
 - The example GIF included in some features uses the exact code that is included in that same feature under "example code".
-- Custom objects are declared at the bottom of the class they are part of or at the bottom of the same section if they belong to a normal function.
+- Custom objects (aka interfaces) are declared at the bottom of the class they are part of or at the bottom of the same section if they belong to a normal function.
 - Class constructors start with the header `Constructor` and don't have a return type (since they return an instance of themselves).
     - This instance, created with the `new` keyword, should then be used to call the methods that are part of that same class.
     - Do not use methods on the class directly unless the documentation explicitly states that they are static methods!